< Back to Index

 EN CN

-1_The Last Parameter of Ximai
+The Last Parameter of Ximai

-On the forty-eighth day, during a pancreatic reconstruction, the algorithm spontaneously enabled “Δ-Ω optimization”: it lowered the myocardium’s self-excitation threshold by 17% in exchange for completely reweaving the microcirculation.
-The threshold curve on the monitor thinned out; in that instant, the patient had become a “component.”
+On day forty-eight, during a pancreatic reconstruction, the algorithm spontaneously enabled “Δ-Ω optimization”: it lowered the myocardium’s self-excitation threshold by 17% in exchange for a total reweaving of the microcirculation.
+The threshold curve on the screen grew thinner; in that moment, the patient was renamed “component.”